Friday, August 29, 2008

-Value Stock Plus has linked to a scanned copy of the book on its Seth Klarman page.
-You can also download a scanned PDF copy of the book.
-(Update: link removed due to Google DMCA copyright takedown notice.
+Value Stock Plus has linked to a scanned PDF copy of the book on its Seth Klarman page (Update: link removed due to Google DMCA copyright takedown notice.
 See the extensive Margin of Safety notes included in our related links below).

-My knowledge of value investing is pretty much limited to what I've read in Ben Graham's The Intelligent Investor (the book which originally popularized the investment concept of a "Margin of Safety"), so you might want to check out our previous Margin post for more background.
+My knowledge of value investing is pretty much limited to what I've read in Ben Graham's The Intelligent Investor (the book which originally popularized the investment concept of a "Margin of Safety"), so check out our previous Margin post for more background.

-There you will find a link to another reader's Margin of Safety book notes, as well as a BusinessWeek article that describes the buzz surrounding Klarman's hard-to-find (and increasingly expensive) book.
+There you will find a reader's Margin of Safety book notes, as well as a BusinessWeek article that describes the buzz surrounding Klarman's hard-to-find (and increasingly expensive) book.

 Enjoy the book, and find more wisdom from Seth Klarman and other investing greats in our related posts below.

 Related articles and posts:

 3. Lessons from Hedge Fund Market Wizards: Ray Dalio - Finance Trends.

 4. Lessons from Charlie Munger - Finance Trends

 Friday, August 15, 2008